• Skip to primary navigation

 • Fill a large pot with water and bring to a boil.
 Add a handful of salt followed by spaghetti.
 Boil spaghetti until al dente, 7 to 9 minutes, stirring occasionally.
 Drain and toss in a small amount of olive oil.
 Set aside until ready to use.

-• Pour mixture into a large bowl and top with spaghetti.
+• Pour mixture into a large bowl with spaghetti.
 Toss together until fully combined.
 Adjust seasonings.
-Top with more crumbled cotija and serve.
+Top with more crumbled queso and serve.

 CUISINE: peruvian